 The event was an opportunity for doctoral students in ADM and beyond to expand their horizons in terms of writing style and postgraduate publications, benefitting from the expertise of internal and external speakers from a range of backgrounds applicable to Arts, Design and Media, in addition to Sociology and English.

 It was a great creative event involving lots of practical sessions – we cut and coloured and pasted and wrote and wrote and wrote about our research.
 I really enjoyed being challenged to visualise elements of my work, doing various kinds of poetic free-writing, and also the genius crazily fast writing challenge: to handwrite for a minute non-stop following the prompt It was a dark and stormy night, ten times over, to engage a completely different writing practice and see how many words we can manage a minute.
 The top score from the group was 75!
 Apparently if you wrote at this pace you’d hit your PhD word requirement in just twenty hours…

-My paper covered two reasons and three ways for using fiction in social research.
-These were:
+My paper focused on two reasons for using fiction in social research:

 - writing can help us see (ie writing is a way of seeing, a way for knowing, a constructive and not just representative endeavour) and fiction specifically can be a useful creative endeavour for exploring, embodying and flexing academic concepts

 - writing can help us show (ie writing is how we communicate ideas) and fiction writing can help us illustrate core themes of sociological analysis – class, race, age, gender, identity, inequality – in intersectional, big-picture and everyday ways